 Our priorities

-Many of us choose to homeschool because we want to have more time with our families.
-And that’s something that I… we, for our family, we found that to be a priority.
+Many of us choose to homeschool because we want the gift of time with our families.
+For our family, that was a high priority.

-So we have chosen curricula that are, maybe less rigorous, less time-consuming.
-Those are the kinds of curriculums that we have found that we like best, because we don’t want to spend all this time in a book.
+So we have chosen curriculums that are less rigorous, less time-consuming.
+Those are the kinds of curriculums that we have found that we like best, because we don’t want to just do school-at-home.

 @dinkumtribe Many homeschoolers focus on covering a lot of material, but they don't take the time to make sure their kids are actually learning it.
 This can lead to kids who can regurgitate facts, but they don't understand the concepts behind them.
 In order for kids to truly learn, they need to be engaged in the material.
 They need to be able to ask questions, explore their curiosity, and make connections to their own lives.
 Here are a few tips for making sure your kids are actually learning the material: 1.
 Use a variety of teaching methods.
 Don't just rely on textbooks and worksheets.
 Use hands-on activities, games, and field trips to engage your kids.
 2. Encourage your kids to ask questions.
 Don't be afraid to say, "I don't know."
 This is a great opportunity to learn together.
 3. Give your kids time to explore their curiosity.
 Don't be afraid to let them go off on tangents.
 This is how they learn best.
 4. Make connections to your kids' lives.
 Help them see how the material they're learning is relevant to their own lives. @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel #homeschoolersoftiktok #homeschoolmom #homeschooltok #homeschoollifestyle ♬ original sound – DinkumTribe ADHD family travel

-We would much rather… And not that books aren’t great.
-We love books!
-Kind of a little obsessed with buying books, and all of our kids are good readers
+Not that book lists aren’t great – we love books!
+Kind of a little obsessed with buying books, and all of our kids are good readers.

 But we would much rather spend the time experiencing life.
 We want to have time to talk with our kids, to dialogue with them.
 So that’s something we considered.